-Amy Ridenour (pronounced RIDE - en - our) is chairman of The National Center for Public Policy Research.
-As the founding chief executive officer, she has since 1982 promoted the conservative perspective on U.S. domestic, foreign and defense policy issues.
-She frequently speaks on public policy issues and political organizing techniques and has done so across the U.S., in Central America and in Europe.
+Until her passing in 2017, Amy Ridenour (pronounced RIDE - en - our) was chairman of The National Center for Public Policy Research.
+As the founding chief executive officer, she had since 1982 promoted the conservative perspective on U.S. domestic, foreign and defense policy issues.
+She frequently spoke on public policy issues and political organizing techniques and did so across the U.S., in Central America and in Europe.

-Her opinion/editorials have been nationally-syndicated.
-Her articles have also been independently published by USA Today, the Sacramento Bee, the Dallas Morning News, The Washington Times, the Los Angeles Daily News and many others.
+Her opinion/editorials were nationally syndicated.
+Her articles have also been independently published hundreds of times by newspapers including the USA Today, the Sacramento Bee, the Dallas Morning News, The Washington Times, the Los Angeles Daily News and many others.

-Ridenour also is a member of the board of directors of Black America’s PAC, a political action committee that works to help elect more African-Americans to Congress and other elected offices.
+Ridenour served as a member of the board of directors of Black America’s PAC, a political action committee that works to help elect more African-Americans to Congress and other elected offices.